svanheule/icecube-display/doc/icecube-display.md

 # Modular IceCube event display {#display_teensy_icecube}

-The LED display built at UGent was based on the mechanical designs of the UW River Falls displays, but uses the icecube-display firmware instead of the Teensy's Arduino interface used in the original design.
+The IceCube LED display built at UGent was based on the mechanical designs of the UW River Falls displays, but uses the icecube-display firmware instead of the Teensy's Arduino interface used in the original design.
 It is a scale 1:500 display, so is approximately \f$(2m)^3\f$ in size, and is driven by three Teensy 3.2 ARM microcontroller development boards.